kubernetes/website/docs/tasks/federation/set-up-coredns-provider-federation.md

 ## Setup CoreDNS server in nameserver resolv.conf chain

-*Note: Following section applies only to versions prior to v1.7 and will be automatically taken care if the `coredns-endpoints` parameter is configured in `coredns-provider.conf` as described in section above.
+*Note: The following section applies only to versions prior to v1.7 and will be automatically taken care of if the `coredns-endpoints` parameter is configured in `coredns-provider.conf` as described in section above.*

 Once the federation control plane is deployed and federated clusters are joined to the federation, you need to add the CoreDNS server to the